ironhack-labs/lab-thinking-in-react/README.md

 ### Iteration 5 | The Checkbox Filter (Bonus)

 As a part of the search box, add a check box that allows filtering through the products that are in stock.
-_Hint:_ To do this you will need an `<input type="checkbox" />` with the `onChange` handler, which will update the state depending of the value of the `checked` property.
+_Hint:_ To do this, you will need an `<input type="checkbox" />` with the `onChange` handler, which will update the state depending on the value of the `checked` property.
-We know that setting the search and checkbox will probably be the biggest challenge but don't be discouraged - you already know this, just take your time and try to work your way through by applying knowledge you gained so far.
+We know that setting the search and checkbox will probably be the biggest challenge but don't be discouraged - you've got this!
+Take your time and try to work your way through by applying the knowledge you gained so far.

 <details>
   <summary>Click here to see the image</summary>